You are here

 What is Satisfactory Academic Progress (SAP)?

 Satisfactory Academic Progress (SAP) is used to define successful completion of coursework to maintain eligibility for student financial aid.
 Federal regulations require us to establish, publish, and apply standards to monitor your progress towards completion of your certificate or degree program.
 If you fail to meet these standards, you will be placed on financial aid probation or suspension.
-Students must maintain Satisfactory Academic Progress in order to receive funding from the following federal programs: Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Work Study, Perkins Loan, Subsidized Stafford Loan, Unsubsidized Stafford Loan, and Parent PLUS Loan.
+Students must maintain Satisfactory Academic Progress in order to receive funding from the following federal programs: Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Work Study, Perkins Loan, Federal Direct Subsidized/Unsubsidized Loan, and Federal Direct Parent PLUS Loan.
 Some additional grants and scholarships may also use the SAP standards as minimum criteria for receipt of funding.

 SAP SUSPENSION may be appealed if unusual and/or mitigating circumstances affected academic progress.
 Such circumstances may include a severe illness or injury to the student or an immediate family member, the death of a student's relative, student activation into military service, or other circumstances as deemed appropriate for consideration by the SAP Appeals Committee.